-What happens if one or more Beneficiaries die before they reach 18?
+What happens if the Beneficiary dies before they reach 18?

 Where a Beneficiary dies, their share will go to their estate and be distributed in accordance with the rules of intestacy.

 What happens to a Bare Trust if the Trustees should die before the Beneficiary reaches 18?